gabrielbull/php-ups-api/README.md

 Tracking parameters are:

- * `referenceNumber` The ability to track any UPS package or shipment by reference number gives applications added flexibility and convenience.
-Reference numbers can be a purchase order number, job number, etc
+ * `referenceNumber` The ability to track any UPS package or shipment by reference number.
+Reference numbers can be a purchase order number, job number, etc. Reference Number is supplied when generating a shipment.

 <a name="rate-class"></a>
 ## Rate Class